zht8506/Minimal-LLM-Alignment/dft/README.md

 The paper propose the **Dynamic Fine-Tuning (DFT)**, which stabilizes gradient updates for each token by dynamically rescaling the objective function using the token’s probability.

 This is a simplified implementation of DFT, supporting single-GPU and multi-GPU training.
+We use ``data/sft_en_demo.json`` as the demo dataset for DFT.

 ```
 Dft/